NYPL/metadata-documentation/workflows/digitization/po.md

     1. Has **Status** of **Create Metadata**
     1. Is assigned to the relevant MSU liaison based on **Division**
     1. Is assigned to Digitization Coordinator based on **Division**
-    1. Has the person who requested the metadata added to the ClickUp task as a watcher
+    1. Has the person who requested the metadata added to the ClickUp task as an assignee
 1. The request will appear in [New Digitization Tracking 🔒](https://app.clickup.com/2305128/v/l/6-164664866-1?pr=18903295) in the **Create Metadata** section

 ## Steps for MSU Staff